-This draft Local Environment (Climate Change) Strategy draws together the work undertaken by Members, Officers and Partners since the Council's resolution in March 2019.

-This strategy has been developed from the Council's own data and information, with additional evidence from Cumbrian authorities who are also progressing strategies and action plans.

-Public consultation has been completed and the feedback is presented in this report.
+- 1.1.1 The Local Environment (Climate Change) Strategy draws together the work undertaken by Members, Officers and Partners since the Council's resolution in March 2019. - 1.1.2 This strategy has been developed from the Council's own data and information, with additional evidence from Cumbrian authorities who are also progressing strategies and action plans. - 1.1.3 Public consultation has been completed and the feedback is presented in this report.